U.S. summer travelers can expect long lines, higher prices as COVID restrictions ease | Business

 Tripadvisor said travelers should expect inflation to impact all areas of travel purchases in 2022, and booking now versus later can mean locking in better prices.
 Hilton Worldwide Holdings Inc plans to continue to reprice hotel rooms "every minute of the day" to limit the impact inflation has on its business, CEO Christopher Nassetta told investors on Tuesday.

 "As demand has picked up, we have certainly been able to do that and we expect that we will continue to be able to do that," he said on the company's earnings call.
 Hilton's average daily rates in the United States were 36.4% higher in the first quarter of 2022 compared to the same period in 2021.
-Average daily rates across hotel companies in the U.S. were up approximately 37.7% in the first quarter of 2022 when compared to the same period in 2021, according to hotel industry data from Smith Travel Research Inc.
+Average daily rates across hotel companies in the U.S. were up approximately 37.7% in the first quarter of 2022 when compared to the same period in 2021, according to hotel market data provider STR.

 The price of flights this summer are also trending higher, according to travel search engine Skyscanner.
 Round trip flights within the U.S. will cost $302 per traveler on average, which is 3% higher during the same period pre-pandemic.
 Long and ultra-long-haul international flights are up to 20% higher than 2019, costing on average $797 and $1182 respectively.
 Other segments within the travel industry are facing supply constraints and labor shortages as leisure and business travelers also return.